dusk-network/rusk-vm/DUSK-SC.md

       * see [here](https://github.com/LayerXcom/zero-chain/tree/master/modules/zk-system) for an example
   * implement Dusk protocol as a module
       * Kris started work on the data structures required by Dmitry's paper
+      * We are looking into using something similar to [Utreexo](https://eprint.iacr.org/2019/611.pdf).
   * write smart contracts
-      * can start right away against a mock for the Dusk module.
+      * Can start right away against a mock for the Dusk module.

 Perhaps also, it may be possible to develop a facade adapting substrate backend to the existing UI.